zeeduino/arduino-xc/HOWTO.md

 Clone the [portbase code](https://github.com/zeeduino/arduino-xc-portbase) and rename it to something that will be specific to your microcontroller, i.e. arduino-xc-lpc13xx.

 Now you need to create a C++ library project using your chip's development environment and add portbase source to it.
 You will also have to add references to arduino-xc library to the portbase project.
-Check out [this video][creating portbase library for lpc11u37] how we did it for LPC11U37 using LPCXpresso IDE.
+Check out [this video][creating portbase library for lpc11u37] to see how we did it for LPC11U37 using LPCXpresso IDE.
 It will certainly be different for your controller, but it helps to get the general idea of what you need to do.

-The most imprtant thing is that arduino-xc include folder is referenced in your portbase project.
+The most imprtant thing is that arduino-xc include (**`inc`**) folder is referenced in your portbase project.

 Next important thing is that your chip support library (LPCOpen, Atmel Software Framework, etc.) is referenced by your portbase project.

 Those two important things kind of underline the fact that HAL implementation library is a bridge between Arduino-XC core code and the chip specific code.

 Having your portbase project created and set up, build it.
-It will probably contain few errors or warnings, like complaining about undefined function or two.
+It will probably contain errors or warnings.
 This is expected because arduino-xc-portbase project contains couple of calls to functions which do not exist and are there just as a placeholder or reminder.
 For example, **read_the_char_from_UART()** function is not a function, it just states that you need to read a character from your chip's UART peripheral at this point.

 You can comment out these places where you have errors or warnings and aim to have your portbase compile clean, with no errors and warnings.

 Probably a place with the most issues will be the [pins_arduino.cpp](https://github.com/zeeduino/arduino-xc-portbase/blob/master/src/pins_arduino.cpp) file.
 This file contains constant definitions which are chip specific, and some may even not apply to your chip.
 All constants starting with **`LPC_`** and **`IOCON_`** are LPC chip specific and you can either replace them or define them as **`0`** at this point.
 You will have to come up with values here that are specific for your chip.
 More on that later.

+Also, make sure to add a symbol definition to your project setup:

+- name: **ARDUINO**
+- value: **200**

+C/C++ preprocessor and compiler will use this symbol to correctly include and compile various Arduino libraries.

 Once the portbase project is set up and ready, it's time to create a basic Arduino sketch we will use to check our HAL implementation progress.